-The Norwegian Communications Authority (Nkom) designates Telenor ASA (Telenor) as a provider with significant market power in the market for access and call origination on public mobile communications networks (Market 15), and imposes special obligations on the company pursuant to Chapter 4 of the Norwegian Electronic Communications Act (ekomloven).
+The Norwegian Communications Authority (Nkom) designates Telenor ASA (Telenor) as a provider with significant market power in the market for access and call origination on public mobile communications networks (Market 15) and imposes special obligations on the company pursuant to Chapter 4 of the Norwegian Electronic Communications Act (ekomloven).
 Among other things, Telenor is required to meet any reasonable request for access within the relevant market.
 The decision states that requests for service provider access, national roaming and MVNO access will normally be regarded as reasonable.
-Furthermore, Telenor is subject to price regulation as a prohibition of margin squeeze for the three access forms, cf. Section 4-9 of the Electronic Communications Act.
+Furthermore, Telenor is subject to price regulation as a prohibition of margin squeeze for MVNO and service provider access, cf. Section 4-9 of the Electronic Communications Act.
 For MVNO access, this entails a prohibition based on full margin squeeze tests, while price regulation for service provider access entails the requirement of a positive gross margin.
-For national roaming, Nkom requires that the prices for national roaming should not be higher than the prices for MVNO access.
-Nkom will not perform separate margin squeeze tests for national roaming.
 This document describes the principles on which margin calculations are to be based.